pedroapalma/booking-microservice/README.md

 - `application.name`: Service discovery registration name.
 - `eureka.instance.instance-id`: Unique identifier for the application instance.
+- `eureka.instance.hostname`: is used in a Spring project with Eureka to explicitly set the hostname or IP address that Eureka clients should use when registering with the Eureka server.
+This configuration is often necessary when the API Gateway is unable to find routes during HTTP calls.
 - `server.port`: Dynamic port for automatic assignment at runtime.

 **Database (Mysql):**